 Those with day to day contact with pupils are likely to be best placed to spot any changes in behaviour which may indicate that a pupil is at risk of a mental health problem.
-They should report any concerns to the Deputy Head/DSL or Matrons' Department in accordance with the terms of this policy.
+They should report any concerns to the DSL or Matrons' Department in accordance with the terms of this policy.

-The Deputy Head (Pastoral) is responsible for ensuring that the procedures outlined in this policy are followed on a day to day basis.
+The Designated Safeguarding Lead (DSL) is responsible for ensuring that the procedures outlined in this policy are followed on a day to day basis.

-The school has appointed a senior member of staff with the necessary status and authority (Deputy Head - Pastoral) to be responsible for matters relating to child protection and welfare.
-Parents are welcome to approach the Designated Safeguarding Lead if they have any concerns about the welfare of any child in the school, whether these concerns relate to their own child or any other.
-If preferred, parents may discuss concerns in private with the child's tutor or the Headmaster who will notify the Designated Safeguarding Lead in accordance with these procedures.
+The school has appointed a senior member of staff with the necessary status and authority to be (DSL) and is to be responsible for matters relating to child protection and welfare.
+Parents are welcome to approach the Designated Safeguarding Lead (Rob Tasker) if they have any concerns about the welfare of any child in the school, whether these concerns relate to their own child or any other.
+If preferred, parents may discuss concerns in private with the child's tutor or the Interim Headmaster in accordance with these procedures.